meteor-velocity/velocity-examples/leaderboard-robotframework/README.md

 RF_DEBUG=1 meteor
 ```

-Open the local file `tests/robotframework/.logs/report.html` file in a new browser sesison to view the generated Robot Framework test report.
+Open the local file `tests/robotframework/.logs/report.html` file in a new browser session to view the generated Robot Framework test report.
 Unfortunately, this is not built using Meteor, so you will have to use the good-old F5 key to refresh on every run.

-You could also uncomment the `--debugfile  debug.txt` line in the tests/robotframework/arguments.txt file and monitor it in realtime to see more detailed Robot Framework - generated debug logging in another console window:
+You could also uncomment the `--debugfile  debug.txt` line in the [arguments.txt](tests/robotframework/arguments.txt) file and monitor it in realtime to see more detailed Robot Framework - generated debug logging in another console window:

 ```bash
 cd tests/robotframework/.logs